-The Company is required to have the audit of its cost records for specified products conducted by a cost accountant in practice under Section 148 of the Act, read with the Companies (Cost Records and Audit) Rules, 2014 ("the

-Rules").
-The Board, based on the recommendation of the Audit Committee at its meeting held on May 15, 2024, had approved re-appointment of M/s CS Adawadkar & Co., Cost Accountants (Firm Registration No. 100401) as the Cost Auditors of the Company to conduct audit of cost records maintained by the Company pertaining to various products covered under cost audit for the Financial Year commencing on April 1, 2024 and ending on March 31, 2025 at a remuneration of ₹7,00,000/- (Rupees Seven Lakh Only) plus applicable taxes and re-imbursement of out-of-pocket expenses.
+The Company is required to have the audit of its cost records for specified products conducted by a cost accountant in practice under Section 148 of the Companies Act, 2013 read with the Companies (Cost Records and Audit) Rules, 2014.
+The Board of Directors of the Company had at its meeting held on May 13, 2025, based on the recommendation of the Audit Committee, approved appointment of M/s CS Adawadkar & Co., Cost Accountants (Firm Registration No. 100401) as the Cost Auditors of the Company to conduct audit of cost records maintained by the Company pertaining to various products covered under cost audit for the Financial Year commencing on April 1, 2025 and ending on March 31, 2026 at a remuneration of ₹ 7,00,000/- (Rupees Seven Lakh Only) plus applicable taxes and re-imbursement of out-of-pocket expenses.

-In accordance with the provisions of Section 148 of the Act read with the Rules, the remuneration payable to the Cost Auditors has to be ratified by the members of the Company.
-Accordingly, consent of the members is sought for passing an Ordinary Resolution as set out at Item No. 9 of the Notice for ratification of the remuneration payable to the Cost Auditors for the Financial Year ending March 31, 2025.
+In accordance with the provisions of Section 148 of the Companies Act, 2013 read with the Companies (Cost Records and Audit) Rules, 2014, the remuneration payable to the Cost Auditors must be ratified by the members of the Company.
+Accordingly, consent of the members is sought for passing an Ordinary Resolution as set out at Item No. 10 of the Notice for ratification of the remuneration payable to the Cost Auditors for the Financial Year ending March 31, 2026.

-The Board recommends the Ordinary Resolution set out at Item No. 9 of the Notice for approval by the members.
+The Board recommends the Ordinary Resolution set out at Item No. 10 for the approval of Members.

-None of the Directors, Key Managerial Personnel or their respective relatives are, in any way, concerned or interested, financially or otherwise, in the said Resolution.
+None of the Directors or other Key Managerial Personnel and their relatives, are concerned or interested (financially or otherwise) in this Resolution.